-Acadian's LRSY is calculated when forest management plans are periodically revised.
-The most recent versions of the plans were prepared in 2015 for New Brunswick and 2014 for Maine.
+Acadian calculates its sustainable harvest levels as part of its forest management plan development.
+The NB Timberlands forest management plan was updated in 2020.
+The Maine Timberlands forest management plan was prepared in 2014.
 Forest management plans address new information available from forest inventories, growth and yield revisions and reflect regular updating of harvesting and silviculture activities implemented since the previous plan.